nbsato/soiap/doc/instructions.md

 `log.strs`
 :   Stress tensors in Hartree a.u.

 In these files, `loopc` and `loopa` indicate the iteration numbers of cell and atom relaxation, respectively.

 You can check convergence of a calculation in the standard output.
-The line starting with `QMD%frc converged.` means that the atom-relaxation iteration is converged, and the line starting with `QMD%strs converged.` means that the cell- relaxation iteration is converged.
+The line starting with `QMD%frc converged.` means that the atom-relaxation iteration is converged, and the line starting with `QMD%strs converged.` means that the cell-relaxation iteration is converged.
 If both iterations are converged, these two lines are written consecutively, and they are followed by three lines starting with `*** QMD%loopc =`, `tote,fmax,tote/natom,omega,omega/natom=`, and `!!!! normally end !!!!`.
-Summarizing the above, when both the cell- and atom- relaxation iterations are converged, the standard output ends with, e.g.,
+Summarizing the above, when both the cell- and atom-relaxation iterations are converged, the standard output ends with, e.g.

 ~~~
 ...